 Types of Legal Knives in Indiana

 Most of the knives and blades are legal in Indiana.
 As it is a friendly state in terms of the knife, so you can manufacture, buy, sell, import, export and use these knives.
-Remember, you cannot sell these knives to the minors and the intoxicated people.
+Remember, you cannot sell these knives to minors and intoxicated people.
 Some legal knives are:

 - Bowie Knife: Bowie knives are often used for hunting and butchering games.
 The curved top clip on the upper part of the blade is used to remove the skin of meat and fish.
 This knife is sharp, but it is legal in Indiana.